RevealBi/Documentation/en/datasources/salesforce.md

 ### Setting Up Your Data

-After logging in you can set up your Salesforce data in the following
+After logging in, you can set up your Salesforce data in the following
 dialog:

 ![Set up your data dialog](images/set-up-data-salesforce.png)